tinygo-org/tinygo-site/content/getting-started/macos.md

 #### AVR (Arduino)

-If you want to compile code for AVR-based microcontrollers such as Arduino, you will need to install gcc-avr:
+If you want to compile code for AVR-based microcontrollers such as Arduino, you will need to install some extra tools:

 ```shell
 brew tap osx-cross/avr